HSLdevcom/digitransit-ui/docs/Architecture.md

   - Three types of components
   - Views
     - Simple views that transform props to JSX
-    - Views must contain only dom elements and other Views
+    - Views must contain only DOM elements and other Views
       - i.e. no no references to containers
     - Views should preferably be created using stateless functional components
     - Views mustn't hold any state